 The Air Force Office of Scientific Research

-The Air Force Office of Scientific Research (AFOSR), located in Arlington, Virginia, continues to expand the horizon of scientific knowledge through its leadership and management of the Air Force's basic research program.
+The Air Force Office of Scientific Research (AFOSR), located in Arlington, Va., continues to expand the horizon of scientific knowledge through its leadership and management of the Air Force's basic research program.
 As a vital component of the Air Force Research Laboratory (AFRL), AFOSR's mission is to discover, shape, and champion basic science that profoundly impacts the future Air Force.

 AFOSR invests in long-term, broad-based research into aerospace-related science and engineering.
 To accomplish this, AFOSR has formed a strong, productive alliance with other government agencies, industry and the academic community.
-About 75 percent of the research is conducted in academia and industry and the remaining 25 percent is conducted within AFRL.
+About 70 percent of the research is conducted in academia and industry and the remaining 30 percent is conducted within AFRL.
 AFOSR's investment in basic research programs is distributed to about 230 academic institutions, 230 contracts with industry and more than 230 internal AFRL research efforts.

-With a staff of 200 scientists, engineers and administrators in Arlington, Va., and two foreign technology offices in London and Tokyo, AFOSR is charged with maintaining the technological superiority of the Air Force.
+With a staff of 200 scientists, engineers and administrators in Arlington, Va., and foreign technology offices in Santiago, London and Tokyo, AFOSR is charged with maintaining the technological superiority of the Air Force.
 Each year AFOSR selects, sponsors and manages revolutionary basic research relevant to Air Force needs.

-AFOSR has funded more than 50 years of critical basic research efforts for the Air Force.
+AFOSR has funded more than 60 years of critical basic research efforts for the Air Force.
 Many of the technological breakthroughs enjoyed by millions today, such as lasers, GPS, and the computer mouse trace their scientific roots to research first funded by AFOSR and many others can be found in all of today's modern aircraft and weapons systems, including the F-117 stealth fighter, B-2 bomber, C-17 airlifter and the F-22 fighter.

 AFOSR - Today's Breakthrough Science for Tomorrow's Air Force

-Air Force Office of Scientific Research Public Affairs
+Air Force Office of Scientific Research

 875 North Randolph Street, Suite 325, Room 3112,

-Arlington, Va., 22203-1768
+Arlington, VA., 22203-1768